lucasnevespereira/lucasnevespereira/README.md

-## hello there
+## hello there 👋

-backend engineer · open source builder
+building open source, learning as i go
-from portugal → living in paris
+mountains and cold air